Kiira Korpi

 Kiira Linda Katriina Korpi ([ˈkiːrɑ ˈkorpi]; born 26 September 1988) is a Finnish figure skater.
 She is a three-time European medalist (bronze in 2007 and 2011, silver in 2012), the 2010 Trophée Eric Bompard champion, the 2012 Rostelecom Cup champion, a two-time Cup of China medalist, and a five-time Finnish national champion (2009, 2011–2013, 2015).
 She retired from competitive skating in August 2015.

 Personal life

 Korpi was born in Tampere, Finland.
 Her father, Rauno Korpi, coached the Finnish women's hockey team to a bronze medal at the 1998 Winter Olympics.
 In Finland her nickname is Jääprinsessa (Ice Princess) due to her resemblance to Grace Kelly, the former Princess of Monaco.

 In addition to her native Finnish, Korpi also speaks Swedish, English, and German.
 She has practiced pilates and Ashtanga yoga.
-She became engaged to Arthur Borges Seppälä in May 2017 and they were married 3 years, until June 2021.
+In 2009, she had a brief relationship with a Russian oligarch and billionaire, who gave her numerous luxurious gifts, including a €300,000 Audi R8.
+She became engaged to Arthur Borges Seppälä in May 2017 and they were married three years, until June 2021.
 She lived in Milan, Italy, after she retired from competitive skating, and in 2016, she moved to New York City, U.S.

+In March 2023, in an interview with Apu Magazine, Kiira announced that she does not identify as heterosexual and that she likes women.
+On June 1, 2023, Korpi came out as a member of the LGBT community via Instagram, stating that she could "totally see [herself] falling in love with a person regardless of their gender".